mahsavafaie/wwc/README.md

-# Data Carpentry with NLTK and IPython
+# Data Carpentry with Python and NLTK

-This repository contains teaching materials for Saarland Uni's *Working With Corpora* program.
+This repository contains teaching materials for Saarland Uni's [*Working With Corpora*](http://fedora.clarin-d.uni-saarland.de/unserwiki/doku.php?id=training:working_with_corpora/) program.
 It's been adapted from the repository for teaching materials and additional resources used by [*Research Platforms Services*](http://melbourne.resbaz.edu.au/) at the University of Melbourne to teach *Python*, *IPython*, *Jupyter* and the *Natural Language Toolkit* (*NLTK*).

 Essentially, the idea of both programs is to run free training in reproducible research methods and tools via [a cloud platform](https://dit4c.github.io/), so that nobody has to worry about installation/operating system/specs problems.
 All code is written and executed within [Jupyter Notebooks](http://jupyter.org/), allowing easy access to earlier input and output, as well as the rich display of text/images.

+Learn more on [WwC Python sessions](http://fedora.clarin-d.uni-saarland.de/unserwiki/doku.php?id=training:python) at this URL.
+Want to join?
+Register by filling in this [form](https://docs.google.com/forms/d/1VThhhXYbrcKKe8p33tijzAIpbKHBqOcVsUyEcXDAu4Y/viewform).
+Subscribe to the [mailing list](https://groups.google.com/forum/#!forum/workingwithcorpora) and check the [calendar](https://calendar.google.com/calendar/embed?src=toccngu71401plkr8q4ccql75s@group.calendar.google.com&ctz=Europe/Berlin) to keep up-to-date with WwC activities.

 All the materials used in the workshops are in this repository.
 In fact, cloning this repository will be our first activity together as a group.
 To do that, just open your terminal and type/paste: